Regulations and Trends

 The European Commission’s Communication on Building the European Data Economy highlights the need to address a number of emerging issues in the data economy like interoperability and standards and unjustified restrictions to the free movement of data.

-To show the GS1 standards potential if used in combination with the standards for the web, GS1 in Europe and W3C published a joint document
+To demonstrate the GS1 standards potential, if used in combination with the standards for the web, GS1 in Europe and W3C have published a joint document:

 “A standards-based knowledge system for the circular economy”